start menu not working after update

 • Open Command Prompt as an administrator by searching for “cmd” in the Start menu, right-clicking on “Command Prompt,” and selecting “Run as administrator.”

-• Next run DISM command to scan and repair the system image, this performs advanced scan and help repair system files when sfc fails to complete the task.
+• Next, run DISM command to scan and repair the system image.
+This performs advanced scan and helps repair system files when sfc fails to complete the task.

 DISM /Online /Cleanup-Image /RestoreHealth